89z/autumn/content/talk/declare-value/index.md

 ## Byte

-If we use `a1` for Byte Arrays, it will be confusing when used next to traditional arrays:
+If we use `a` for Byte Arrays, it will be confusing when used next to traditional arrays:

 {{< r "byte-arr.go" >}}